Play.

 The first time I saw an XL cup of Coke at the movie theater.

-A: What is that?
-Can one person really drink it all?
-Can good design nudge people and societies to make smarter, healthier choices?
+A: Can one person really drink it all?
+Can good design nudge people to make smarter choices?